Updated on June 20, 2025

 The cornea consists of five layers:

-• Stroma — the stroma will make up the thickest layer in the cornea.
-It is composed of water, collagen fibers, and other connective tissue.
-Its role is to support the cornea and make it flexible and transparent.
+• Stroma.
+The thickest layer of the cornea.
+It’s composed of water, collagen fibers, and other connective tissue.
+It provides support and flexibility to the cornea.

-When a person experiences corneal dystrophy, the accumulation of material has occurred in one of the layers.
-While corneal dystrophy can be classified into many subtypes, there are three primary types of the eye disease.
+While corneal dystrophy can be classified into more than 20 subtypes, there are three primary types of eye disease.

-If you have anterior corneal dystrophy, this means you have the outermost layers of the cornea affected.
+If you have anterior corneal dystrophy, the outermost layers of the cornea are affected.
 These layers include the epithelium and Bowman’s membrane.

 Examples of this type of corneal disease include:

-• Epithelial basement membrane dystrophy (EBMD), also called anterior basement membrane dystrophy (ABMD) or map-dot-fingerprint (MDF) dystrophy
+• Epithelial basement membrane dystrophy (EBMD), also called anterior basement membrane dystrophy (ABMD) or map-dot-fingerprint dystrophy

 • Meesmann dystrophy